dini-ag-kim/holding-ontology/holding.md

 bibliography or catalog.
 The properties [collectedBy] and [collects] can be used to express this relationship.
 The properties can also be used for [Items](#items) which are collected by an [Agent].
-The sub-properties [heldBy] and [held] should be preferred when an item is not only collected by description but also by possession.
+The sub-properties [heldBy] and [holds] should be preferred when an item is not only collected by description but also by possession.

 ### collectedBy